How to Sell on Facebook in 2021 [Tutorial For Beginners]

 I should also add that you can not ask participants to change their Facebook timeline cover photos.
 The only two conditions allowed officially are to like and comment, period.

-The thing is, Facebook Algorithm shows the post with the highest engagement rate first.
+The thing is, the Facebook Algorithm shows the post with the highest engagement rate first.
 If the very first viewers are not commenting and liking your posts like crazy, it may never be shown to any further subscribers at all.
-You may leave it on your timeline or throw to trash right away — the effect will be the same, zero (<sigh>).
+You may leave it on your timeline or throw it in the trash right away — the effect will be the same, zero (<sigh>).

-If you can not ask them to share the posts of YOUR fan page in exchange for bonuses, you can ask them to post their own!
+If you can not ask your customers to share the posts of YOUR fan page in exchange for bonuses, you can ask them to post their own!